Mythois/KurvKompisAppGroupProject/README.md

 3. Run mongodb using the terminal by following the instructions given at the link above for your platform
 4. After all installation is complete, start mongodb compass
 5. Connect to the database with mongodb compass
-6. Create a database called GoCart with a collection called Products
+6. Create a database called CartMate with a collection called Products
-7. Upload the json file you find at GoCart/frontend/src/utils/mockup/GoCart.Products.json to the Products collection
+7. Upload the json file you find at CartMate/frontend/src/utils/mockup/CartMate.Products.json to the Products collection

 ### Running the project

 1. Going back to the project.
-From the GoCart folder you can run npm run back to run the backend server and connect the project to the database.
-Thereafter, you can run npm run front in a new terminal (remember to cd into GoCart if you are not already there).
+From the CartMate folder you can run npm run back to run the backend server and connect the project to the database.
+Thereafter, you can run npm run front in a new terminal (remember to cd into CartMate if you are not already there).
 This will start the website.
 2. Interact with our website.

 ## Prettier and linting

 ### Prettier

 Prettier is recomended to format on save.
 To activate follow these steps:

 ```